How Does Processor Speed Affect Internet Speed?

 Random Access Memory (RAM)

 The RAM capacity of the computer or tablet can also have a significant impact on internet speed.
-The higher the RAM, the more lightning quick it will seem because the computer can move between functions and applications much faster.
-For many users, anything over 2 MB will do, unless you have a gamer in the house that needs to support a sophisticated graphics card that is!
+The higher the RAM, the more lightning-quick it will seem because the computer can move between functions and applications much faster.
+For many users, anything over 2 MB will do, unless you have a gamer in the house that needs to support a sophisticated graphics card!

 The Router